-This article provides a solution for Magento Commerce and Cloud issues, where the outage of space allocated for MySQL causes stuck deployment or database connection errors.
+This article provides a solution for Adobe Commerce (all deployment methods) issues, where the outage of space allocated for MySQL causes stuck deployment or database connection errors.

 Affected products and versions